Oliver Hazard Perry: Battle flag

 "Don't give up the ship!" became the battle cry of Oliver Hazard Perry.
 The phrase was uttered by Captain James Lawrence as he died after being wounded by enemy fire aboard the Chesapeake on June 1, 1813.
 Perry learned of Lawrence's demise at Presque Isle.
 He honored Lawrence with the name of a brig, called Lawrence.
 A battle flag was needed, and the words of Perry's good friend were suited for the coming days.

 Margaret Forster Steuart was enlisted to make the battle flag.
-She was a resident of Erie Pennsylvania, wife of Army Captain Thomas Steuart and sister to Thomas Forster, both friends of Perry's.
+She was a resident of Erie, Pennsylvania, wife of Army Captain Thomas Steuart and sister to Thomas Forster, both friends of Perry's.
 Forster was the commander of the Erie Light Infantry that had guarded the fleet.
 With the help of her two daughters, three nieces, and a cousin, she had the flag ready for Perry within just a few days.
-As of July 2009, Perry's flag, Steuart's work, and Lawrence's dying words can be seen today, with the flag on display in Bancroft Hall's Memorial Hall at the U.S. Naval Academy in Annapolis.
+As of July 2009, the flag is on display in Bancroft Hall's Memorial Hall at the U.S. Naval Academy in Annapolis.